 The esophagus is the long muscular tube that travels from the throat to the stomach.
 Its main purpose is to help move food through the body.
 Esophageal cancer affects this tube and can cause a wide variety of issues.
 Typically, the cancer begins in the cells that line the interior of the esophagus.
 As it progresses, it can damage the deeper tissues and muscles.
-Most cases of esophageal cancer have no symptoms until the disease has developed to a dangerous stage.
+Most cases of esophageal cancer have no symptoms until the disease has reached an advanced stage.

 Receive updates on the latest news and alerts straight to your inbox.